 Degrees, Certifications, and Award Completions – Results

-According to available data from the National Center for Educational Statistics, during the 2013 to 2014 academic year, there were 31,925 middle-skill degrees and certifications awarded in the Gulf Coast Region.
-While the number of middle-skill degrees and certifications awarded during the 2013 to 2014 academic year was slightly lower than a peak of 32,334 during the 2010 to 2011 academic year, it represented a 26.6 percent increase from 25,216 awarded during the 2008 to 2009 academic year.
+According to available data from the National Center for Educational Statistics, during the 2016 to 2017 academic year, there were 39,999 middle-skill degrees and certifications awarded in the Gulf Coast Region.
+The number of middle skill degrees and certifications awarded during the 2016 to 2017 academic years represented a 58.6 percent increase from 25,216 awarded during the 2008 to 2009 academic year.

-The number of associate degrees experienced the largest and fastest growth from the 2008 to 2009 academic year to the 2013 to 2014 academic year, up 6,137 or 59.4 percent.
+The number of associate degrees experienced the largest and fastest growth from the 2008 to 2009 academic year to the 2016 to 2017 academic year, up 13,023 or 126.0 percent.

-The number of associate degrees awarded was also the only category to experience positive growth throughout then entire time-period reviewed but the rate of growth declined during years of economic expansion.

-The number of certifications awarded for at least 1 but less than 2 academic years experienced the second largest growth from the 2008 to 2009 academic year to the 2013 to 2014 academic year, up 2,539 or 41.5 percent.
+The number of certifications awarded for at least 1 but less than 2 academic years experienced the second largest growth from the 2008 to 2009 academic year to the 2016 to 2017 academic year, up 2,611 or 42.7 percent.

-Most of the expansion was during the 2010 to 2011 academic year, during the tail end of the Great Recession, when the number of certifications awarded for at least 1 but less than 2 academic years experienced a 49.4 percent increase, up 3.440.
+The number of certificates awarded peaked during the 2010 to 2011 academic year at 10,400 during the tail end of the Great Recession.

-Over a three-year period, the number of certifications awarded for at least 1 but less than 2 academic years was negatively impacted during rapid economic growth experiencing a 16.8 percent decline, down 1,742.
+Over a four-year period, by the 2014 to 2015 academic year, the number of certifications was negatively impacted during rapid economic growth experiencing a 29.9 percent decline, down 3,109.

-The number of certifications awarded for less than one academic year was negatively impacted during rapid economic growth declining by 1,967 from the 2008 to 2009 academic year to the 2013 to 2014 academic year, down 22.5 percent.
+The number of certifications awarded for less than one academic year experienced a net decline from the 2008 to 2009 academic year to the 2016 to 2017 academic year, down by 851 or 9.7 percent.
+During The Great Recession, in the 2009 to 2010 academic year, the number of certifications peaked at 10,189.Results – Key Finding

-Over a three-year period, the number of certifications awarded for less than one academic year experienced a 34.5 percent decline, down 3,516.

-Results – Key Finding

 The number of certifications issued below the level of an associate degree declines during economic expansion and rises during economic contraction in the region depending on the availability of easy access jobs.
 As a result, the number of middle-skill awards and certifications awarded as a percentage of all levels of awards and certifications declines during economic expansion and rises during economic contraction.